Based on what you've told us, it looks like you're covered by the Restaurant Industry Award [MA000119].

 When a meal break isn't given

-If no meal break was scheduled for the employee then they have to be paid time and half after 6 hours of work until they are given a break or their shift ends.
+If no meal break was scheduled for the employee, then they have to be paid 50% of the employee’s ordinary hourly rate extra after 6 hours of work (or 6.5 hours if agreed) until they are given a break or their shift ends.

 Breaks between shifts